...

 Workflow of Minimum Wage Determination in India

-It all starts with the general economic assessment, followed closely by the cost of living in the targeted region.
-The second factor that sets in is the skill level of the target employee; semi-skilled labor costs considerably less than skilled labor in the urban locale.
+The second factor that comes into play is the skill level of the target employee; semi-skilled labor costs considerably less than skilled labor in an urban locale.

-In addition, the local government inputs (regional/ state), with the industry operation capacity and regional economic conditions take the last action in deciding the wage best suited for the employee.
+In addition, the local government inputs (regional/ state), with the industry operation capacity and regional economic conditions, take the last action in deciding the wage best suited for the employee.

 Implications for Business and Foreign Investment